Packers in the Pro Football Hall of Fame

 Halfback (1957-62, 1964-66)

+Called by Vince Lombardi "the greatest player I've ever coached" during a 1967 speech.
 One of the most versatile players in pro football history, he won the NFL scoring title three consecutive years (1959-61).
-Set league record by scoring 176 points in 12-game, 1960 season.
+Set a league record by scoring 176 points in 1960 (12-game season).
 Record stood for 46 years until broken by LaDainian Tomlinson over 16 games in 2006.
-Named NFL’s Associated Press MVP in 1961 and also MVP of that season’s NFL Championship Game.
-Vince Lombardi viewed him as his biggest playmaker and best clutch player.
-As the starting left halfback, he was the ball carrier in the heyday of Lombardi’s power sweep.
-Named All-Pro at halfback by The Associated Press in 1960 and ’61.
-Named to NFL’s 1960s All-Decade Team.
-Doubled as Packers kicker from 1958-62 and again in ’64.
+Named NFL's Associated Press MVP in 1961 and also MVP of the 1961 NFL Championship Game.
+Lombardi viewed him as his biggest playmaker and best clutch player.
+As the starting left halfback, he was the ball carrier in the heyday of Lombardi's signature power sweep.
+Named All-Pro at halfback by The Associated Press in 1960 and 1961.
+Named to the NFL's 1960s All-Decade Team.
+Doubled as the Packers' kicker from 1958-62 and again in '64.
 Scored 760 career points.
-Bonus choice – or first player selected overall – in 1957 NFL Draft.
+Bonus choice – or the first player selected overall – in the 1957 NFL Draft.
 Played college football at Notre Dame, winning Heisman Trophy in 1956.
 Born Dec.
 23, 1935, in Louisville, Ky.
+Died Nov.
+13, 2020, at age 84.

 1989 - Willie Wood

-Sent postcards to several NFL teams asking for a tryout coming out of USC in 1960.
+Played college football at USC in the one-platoon era, doubling as a quarterback and defensive back, and virtually had to beg for an NFL tryout.
 Signed with the Packers as a rookie free agent and started at free safety on five NFL championship teams.
-Named Associated Press All-Pro five straight years from 1964-68.
+Named All-Pro by The Associated Press five straight years from 1964-68.
 An eight-time Pro Bowl selection.
-Named to NFL’s 1960s All-Decade Team.
+Named to the NFL's 1960s All-Decade Team.
 One of two safeties chosen on the Super Bowl Silver Anniversary Team in 1990.
-Broke open a close contest in third quarter of Super Bowl I, intercepting a Len Dawson pass and returning it 50 yards to the Kansas City Chiefs’ 5.
+Broke open a close contest in third quarter of Super Bowl I, intercepting a Len Dawson pass and returning it 50 yards to the Kansas City Chiefs' 5.
 Had 48 career interceptions.
-Won NFL title in 1962 with nine thefts.
-Also led league in punt returns in 1961 with 16.1-yard average.
-One of only 16 non-drafted free agents to make Hall of Fame.
-Played college football in one-platoon era and doubled as a quarterback and defensive back.
+Led the NFL in interceptions in 1962 with nine.
+Also led the league in punt returns in 1961 with a 16.1-yard average.
 Born Dec.
 23, 1936, in Washington, D.C.
+Died Feb.
+3, 2020, at age 83.

 1995 - Henry Jordan